syntax-punk/craftcommerce-quickpay-gateway/README.md

 5. The plugin folder should be named `quickpaygateway` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.
 6. Make sure that you have `composer.phar`.
 Navigate to the `quickpaygateway` directory and run `composer.phar install`

+-NOTE- If Craft Admin panel cannot find the plugin, that might be a permission issues, to solve it, just navigate to the craft/plugins directory and execute the following command in your terminal: `chmod 755 quickpaygateway/`

 QuickpayGateway works on Craft 2.4.x and Craft 2.5.x.

 ## QuickpayGateway Overview